 On the other hand, there are a lot of scenarios where mold testing can be extremely helpful in determining the full extent of a mold problem, should one exist.

-- If visible mold growth is confirmed in one area of the property, a NJ mold inspector might advise air quality testing of the adjacent areas even if there are not visual indicators of mold.
+- If visible mold growth is confirmed in one area of the property, a Cherry Hill mold inspector might advise air quality testing of the adjacent areas even if there are not visual indicators of mold.
 Mold spores from a contaminated space can aerosolize, spread to and contaminate nearby areas without notice.

 - When you detect suspicious odors, but do not see any visual indicators of fungal growth.